 King Ferdinand’s Transformation

-King Ferdinand transformed the remains of the monastery into Pena Palace, also known as the Palacio Nacional da Pena, which would serve as a summer residence for the Portuguese royal family.
+King Ferdinand transformed the remains of the monastery into Pena Palace in Sintra Portugal, also known as the Palacio Nacional da Pena, which would serve as a summer residence for the Portuguese royal family.
 He changed the areas where the monks used to live into bigger rooms.
 However, he soon realized the building wasn’t big enough to be a proper royal palace, so he decided to create a new wing.
 The part of the building painted in red is the old monastery and the new areas are painted yellow.

 The palace quickly became one of Portugal’s most visited monuments.
 Over time, the colors faded and the palace was entirely gray.
 By the end of the 20th century, the palace was repainted to its original colors.
 In 1995, the palace and the rest of the Cultural Landscape of Sintra were classified as a World Heritage Site by UNESCO